tournepivoine/shinpokered-fr/README.md

     - It's a single byte in the save file that gets incremented each version
     - If the save byte does not match, the player is automatically warped back to Pallet Town
     - Helps prevent crashes and glitches when updating an older save file
+  - The function that shows the dex entry for starter pokemon is now more robust
+    - It now works for any pokemon (like if the starters are changed or randomized)
+	- It keeps a backup of the pokedex-owned flags instead of erasing them
+	- Removed the unused Ivysaur flag

 #CREDITS / SPECIAL THANKS: